-The teams started off the game trading punts before the Aggies mounted a bit of a drive.
-Cougar DB Mark Mohr put an end to that, intercepting Aggie QB David Shipman late in the opening quarter.
-A few plays later, sophomore QB Danny Davis hit Eddie Foster for a touchdown and Lennard Coplin added the PAT.
+The teams started the game trading punts before the Aggies mounted a bit of a drive.
+Cougar DB Mark Mohr ended that, intercepting Aggie QB David Shipman late in the opening quarter.
+A few plays later, sophomore QB Danny Davis hit Eddie Foster for a touchdown, and Lennard Coplin added the PAT.
 The Cougars led the Aggies 7-0.

 After the Ags punted again, Davis connected with flanker Robert Lavergne for another Cougar score.
 A&M went down and kicked a field goal before Davis hit Eddie Foster again, this time from 18 yards out.
-The sellout Cougar crowd was going wild, chanting “Think Cotton” after the score.
+The sellout Cougar crowd went wild, chanting “Think Cotton” after the score.

 UH’s early success was remarkable as the Aggies had the #1 defense nationally for three years running.
-They’d given up less than 10 ppg since the start of the 1975 season and in the last 20 regular-season games, the Ags had given up 20+ points just twice.
+They’d given up less than ten ppg since the start of the 1975 season, and in the last 20 regular-season games, the Ags had given up 20+ points just twice.

 “Those (scoring) plays were the same ones they ran the seven years I was there,” A&M defensive coordinator (and former UH coach) Melvin Robertson said.
 “Same sets and everything.
 They just outexecuted us.”

-The real story of the game, as usual, was the Cougar defense.
+As usual, the game’s real story was the Cougar defense.
 The Mad Dogs were on the attack the entire game.
 Cornerbacks Anthony Francis and Mark Mohr combined to pick off 3 Aggie passes.
 The Coogs also forced five A&M fumbles, one of which David Hodge fell on.

 “I really appreciate the total effort of this team,” Bill Yeoman exclaimed in the joyous locker room.
 “We really have some super players.”

-“Showing the arrogance of a kid that had just clobbered the biggest bully in the neighborhood, most of the Houston Cougars laughed their way into their dressing room Saturday night at Rice Stadium.” – Fort Worth Star-Telegram writer Charles Clines
+“Showing the arrogance of a kid that had just clobbered the biggest bully in the neighborhood, most of the Houston Cougars laughed their way into their dressing room Saturday night at Rice Stadium.” – Charles Clines, Fort Worth Star-Telegram

 The 1976 Aggies led the SWC in offensive scoring and defensively in points given up.
 They also finished #7 in the country at 10-2.
-But it was the Cougars that would win the SWC and head to the Cotton Bowl.
+But the Cougars would win the SWC and head to the Cotton Bowl.
 The Ags wound up in El Paso in the Sun Bowl.